toslali-ibm/llm-d-benchmark/workload/report/README.md

     adapters:
     - lora: sql_adapter
     - lora: golang_adapter
-  load: # Unsure about best format here... in principle this should contain enough information to execute a load generator
+  load:
     name: inference-perf
     type: long-input
-    args:
+    args: # This section is currently unique to each harness.
+If this can be standardized, it may serve as a universal input to launching benchmark runs.
       qps_values: 1.34
-      num_users_warmpup: 20
+      num_users_warmup: 20
       num_users: 15
       num_rounds: 20
       system_prompt: 1000